-A word with true meaning can be a touchstone during the ups and downs of 2020.
+A word with true meaning can be a touchstone during the ups and downs.

 The smooth white stones scattered artfully around Priscilla Gorman Oehlschelaeger’s office make a statement.
 Adorned with a single word, such as “Family,” “Prosperity,” “Kindness” and “Happy,” each stone represents a commitment to change and positive growth.

 “It’s something we’ve been doing at my church for more than 10 years,” says Priscilla, a creative coach and artist from Cincinnati.
 As each year draws to a close, Priscilla’s pastor leads the congregation in a guided meditation to help them think about what they want from the coming year.
 Then, each person chooses one word to represent that desire and writes it on their stone.

 “It’s really valuable,” Priscilla says.
 “People don’t realize that one word can make such a difference, but focusing on that word throughout the year really guides how I carry myself in the way of who I am and how I want to be.”

 Choosing a single word to focus on can offer a meaningful alternative to New Year’s resolutions; instead of looking at behavior you want to change, it reminds you of what behavior you want to see in yourself or focus on developing.
 The practice can be rooted in both spirituality and science, and its effects are cumulative.

 “Having something simple, a single word, can make a big difference,” explains Jan Stanley, who has a master’s degree in applied positive psychology from the University of Pennsylvania and works with individuals and organizations to help them create lasting change.

 “It’s not something you’re going to notice on a day-to-day basis, but when you look back at the end of the year, you’ll be surprised to find how much it has changed you.”